 What do award-winning films have in common with CMOs and corporate strategy development?

 CMOs are often armed with the data and insights they need to be customer-obsessed, which helps them identify areas of growth for their organization.
 By being customer-obsessed, organizations can ensure that they are laser-focused on providing their customers with what they need to be successful.
 Yet despite the fact that CMOs are the ones armed with all the information and analysis on the customer, the percentage of CMOs who are actually part of corporate strategy development sessions is much lower than you might expect.
-Fewer than 35% of CMOs surveyed in Forrester’s January 2022 Global CMO Strategy Survey said that they were always involved in corporate strategy development.
+Fewer than 35% of CMO included in Forrester’s January 2022 Global CMO Strategy Survey said that they were always involved in corporate strategy development.